The Bankrate promise

 In sections No. 3 and No. 4 above, you’ll find an overview of your payments and costs.

-- Payment calculation – A breakdown of the monthly mortgage payment including the principal and interest, escrow fees and private mortgage insurance (PMI) premiums, if applicable
+- Payment calculation – A breakdown of the monthly mortgage payment including the principal and interest, escrow amounts and private mortgage insurance (PMI) premiums, if applicable

 - Estimated total monthly payment – The estimated monthly mortgage payment including the principal and interest, escrow and PMI, if applicable